Skip to content

 • People don't expect flawless tools or experience

-• They expect honestly and responsiveness when something breaks
+• They expect honesty and responsiveness when something breaks

 • In virtual work, trust comes from feeling seen by real humans